capitalch/trace-plus/notes/python.md

 - to enforce only keyword or named arguments, put an astrix before the keyword arguments. #def intr(amt,*, rate)#.
 Here rate is now keyword argument.
 Should be called as interest = intr(1000, rate=10)
 - def intr(amt, rate, /).
 We make both the arguments of intr() function as positional-only by putting "/" at the end.
 - arbitrary arguments (variable length)
   - An argument prefixed with a single asterisk * is for arbitrary positional arguments.
   - An argument prefixed with two asterisks ** is for arbitrary keyword or named arguments.
   # sum of numbers: Below the args becomes a tuple and stores all the values
     def add(*args):
        s=0
        for x in args:
           s=s+x
        return s
 -
     result = add(10,20,30,40)
     print (result)

     result = add(1,2,3)
     print (result)
 # Annotations or type
 - def myfunction(a: int, b: int) -> int:
   c = a+b
   return c
 - Annotations are mentioned by : after a value.
 Annotation is ignored by interpreter.
 So you can put and value as annotation

 # modules
 - modules are used through **import** statement
   - import myModule
   - from myModule import myFunc
   - How do you find that the current file is used as module or entry point file?
     - if __name__ == "__main__":
     - Here you find out that the current file is the main file and not the module or imported file
 # string
 - strings are immutable
 - to make changes in string, convert to List by list() func, make chages then convert back by join() func
 - a "r" or "R" before a string makes it raw string and it does not interpret the escape chars

-## Fast api
-- Create virtual env and pip install fastapi uvicorn[standard] from typing import Union from fastapi import FastAPI

-	app = FastAPI()

-	@app.get('/')
-	def read_root():
-	    return('Hello world')
-- For using Routes from another file use ApiRouter of fastApi
-- When doing Post request and using Pydantic, use Content-Type: application/json.
-This is important.
-Wasted my lot of time.
-- fastapi status.200_ok like gives all status codes.
-No need to remember.